 An elephant’s trunk is more than just a long nose!
-The trunk contains more than 40,000 muscles, divided into as many as 150,000 individual units (for comparison, the human body has 639 muscles!).
+The trunk contains up to 40,000 muscles, divided into as many as 150,000 individual units (for comparison, the human body has 639 muscles!).
 Elephants use their trunks for smelling, breathing, trumpeting, drinking, and grabbing things.
 Asian elephants have a small, fingerlike feature on the end of their trunks that are useful for grabbing small items (African elephants have two!).
 Elephants enjoy showering by sucking water into their trunks and spraying it over their bodies.

 Their skin is gray, but sometimes lacks color – especially on and around the ears, forehead and trunk.
 This de-pigmentation is believed to be genetic and generally develops as an elephant ages.
 Elephants protect their skin from the sun and bugs by regularly covering themselves with dirt, sand and mud.

 Elephants are widely viewed as one of the most intelligent animals on Earth.
 They have a great capacity to learn and studies show much of their behavior is learned rather than instinctive.

 The Asian elephant is classified as Endangered by the International Union for the Conservation of Nature (IUCN).
 Its population has declined by an estimated 50 percent over the past 75 years, and there are an estimated 40,000 to 50,000 Asian elephants left in the wild.